You have questions. We have answers.

 - Learners who are more comfortable in a school that emphasizes technology and the arts

 Galileo is happy to enroll learners with learning differences.
-It is important that parents express the nature of their child’s learning challenges and types of accommodations provided in the past so that Galileo can assess the supports, services, and programs needed to meet the needs of the learner.
+It is important that parents express the nature of their child’s learning challenges and types of accommodations provided in the past prior to enrollment so that Galileo can assess the supports, services, and programs needed to meet the needs of the learner.
 It is possible that Galileo may recommend an external evaluation prior to making an admission decision.

 Schedules, Calendar, and Flexibility